IP Cases & Articles

 The willingness of the Hague Local Division to take a decision that was of a politically sensitive nature certainly raised some eyebrows.
 Indeed, Ireland had intended to put the question of ratifying the UPC Agreement to a referendum, although this plan has been shelved with no indication of when the delayed referendum may take place.

-Had the first instance decision not been challenged it may have been assumed that remedies could be awarded in respect of acts taken in territories that are signatories to the UPC Agreement, but who have not yet ratified the agreement.
+Had the first instance decision not been challenged it may have been assumed that remedies could be awarded in respect of acts taken in territories that are signatories to the UPC Agreement, but which have not yet ratified the agreement.
 However, it is encouraging the Court of Appeal has quickly and decisively clarified that the UPC’s jurisdiction does not extend to states that have not ratified the UPC Agreement.
-Reassuringly, they also confirm that there is no obligation on defendants to actively challenge a court’s erroneous interpretation of a claimant’s application.
+Reassuringly, it also confirms that there is no obligation on defendants to actively challenge a court’s erroneous interpretation of a claimant’s application.
 Nevertheless, interpretation of a claimant’s application will always be a point of contention.
 Therefore, we would suggest challenging all aspects of the UPC proceedings if they are not in line with overall litigation strategy.

 Case details at a glance